HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

   - Always add *type classifier* in front of the name of the place/thing, so it is clear that what follows is a name of a place/thing, instead of whatever things the name itself point to.
-    - e.g. in 'Distrikto-Granda-Lumturo', we know
-      'Granda-Lumturo' is the name of a district called 'Granda-Lumturo', instead of
-      refering to a place that is a 'granda lumturo' (big lighthouse).
+    - e.g. in 'Distriktʌ Granda-Lumturo', we know 'Granda-Lumturo' is the name of a district called 'Granda-Lumturo', instead of refering to a place that is a 'granda lumturo' (big lighthouse).